Dooley Corporation Coaching Program

-The Dooley Corporation Coaching Program matches youths ages 5-18, with coaches predominantly from low-income, single parent households, foster youth, and at risk students.
+The Dooley Corporation Coaching Program matches behavior coaches with youth ages 5-18, that are predominantly from low-income, single parent households, foster youth, and students struggling in school.
 Identified areas that the Program targets for successful intervention are: mental health, social emotional, education, substance abuse, relationships, reproductive health, and behavior problems.
 It is critical to meet the student where they are and not push them into services they are not ready for or open to receiving; such as, therapy.
 Relationships are built on trust, rapport building, and accessing the student’s strengths such as sports.
 One of the most important components of our program is the assigned Parent and Student Engagement Specialist who works closely with the family and school team of the mentee’s when appropriate.
 The Specialist will help the parent regain control of the family unit, and work on identifying where the breakdown of the family system needs to be strengthened.
 The Specialist will also work with the school team when absenteeism is an identified area of concern.

 What We Do

 Addiction and defiance oftentimes stunts the normal developmental patterns of growth of a troubled student.
 Instead of learning how to care for themselves and for the environment around them, their lives are consumed with how to continue their addictive behavior.
 Adolescence is meant to be a period of increased independence, competency, and personal responsibility as teens prepare to enter adulthood.